swiftlang/swift-org-website/_posts/NNNN-NN-NN-swift-5.10-released.md

 await useShared()
 ```

-The above code admits data races. `MyModel.shared` is a `@MainActor`-isolated static variable, which evaluates a `@MainActor`-isolated initial value upon first access. `MainActor.shared` is accessed synchronously from a `nonisolated` context inside the `useShared()` function, so the initial value is computed off the main actor.
+The above code admits data races. `MyModel.shared` is a `@MainActor`-isolated static variable, which evaluates a `@MainActor`-isolated initial value upon first access. `MyModel.shared` is accessed synchronously from a `nonisolated` context inside the `useShared()` function, so the initial value is computed off the main actor.
 In Swift 5.10, compiling the code with `-strict-concurrency=complete` produces a warning that the access must be done asynchronously:

   ```
   warning: expression is 'async' but is not marked with 'await'